IHCantabria/Flag-SDWs-GUI/README.md

   </a>
 </div>

-3. First, the user selects a SDW from the "Select a SDW" drop-down menu and clicks the "Plot" button to display the SDW and metocean data and visualize a map with the satellite image and SDW in the browser.
+3. First, the user selects a SDW from the "Select a SDW" drop-down menu and clicks the "PLOT" button to display the SDW and metocean data and visualize a map with the satellite image and SDW in the browser.
 The user then selects the transects in which the SDW does not represent the water-land interface, specifying it by selecting a predefined option and expressing the confidence level of the attribution.
 Before moving on to the next SDW, the user clicks the "SAVE SDW" button where the results are exported to the **flag_sdw_output.csv**.

 <div align="center">
   <a href="https://github.com/AlbertGallegoJimenez/Flag-SDWs-GUI">